FTBpro/count-von-count/README.md

    ```

-   what do we have here:
+   What do we have here:
       - `conditionalCount` is the name of our new custom function, and it must be equal to the "name" is the config.
-      - our custom function received 2 arguments, which are defined by the "args" in the config:
+      - Our custom function received 2 arguments, which are defined by the "args" in the config:
          * `should_count` will receive the value of the `long_post` parameter provided in the query string.
          * `key` will always receive the same value - the string "posts"
       - `self:count(key, 1)` - is a call to a different function - `count` - which is the basic count functionality and is already defined in the `lib/redis/voncount.lua` file. (`self` is the current instance of the `Base` class that defines the `count` function and our new `conditionalCount` custom function)